Disability Support Form

 We provide a wide range of resources and adjustments to help every student get the most out of university, whatever your needs.

-If you are a UK student, you can apply for the Disabled Students’ Allowance (DSA), which provides financial support to cover specific study-related costs.
+If you are a UK student, you may be eligible for Disabled Students’ Allowances (DSA).
+Disabled Students’ Allowances (DSA) is support to cover specific study-related costs you may have because of a mental health problem, long-term illness or any other disability.
 It is separate to your student loan and not based on income.

 You can find out how to apply and what you might be eligible to receive through Student Finance England.